wilmTap/analytics-udd/README.md

 Particular release versions will get their own branches, but the main branch will always contain the latest agreed release.
 Releases will be made after the group has come to an agreement.

+##Acknowledgements

+Many thanks to all contributors who have raised issues, sent pull requests, commented and made suggestions.
+The UDD specification is the achievement of all of you.

+@andrewhickey
+@arc12
+@christoffballard
+@ds10
+@gryglbrt
+@ht2
+@jfmullaney
+@michaelwebjisc
+@MiroslavKratchounov
+@robwynj
+@ryansmith94
+@sandeepmjay
+@wilmTap

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.